 We didn’t travel far as a family.
 We once drove to Pennsylvania to visit relatives but most vacations were spent in the Great Smoky Mountains or the Florida panhandle.
 We stayed at the same motel in Gatlinburg, Tennessee for many years in a row.
 It was comfortable, familiar, and safe; much the same for Florida too.

-I’ve been blessed to travel and experience many places in the world – Europe, Africa, the Caribbean, Canada, Mexico, and most of the USA.
+I’ve been blessed to travel and experience many places in the world – Europe, South America, Africa, the Caribbean, Canada, Mexico, and most of the USA.
 I love planning the trip almost as much as the actual experience.
 I thoroughly enjoy learning about new places, a town’s hidden gems, local dining favorites – especially the best place for dessert.

 For me, travelling is an immersive experience to savor the sights, sounds, and flavor.
 It’s an occasion to explore, learn, and identify with the people.
 Traveling has not only enlarged my world but also my heart, allowed me to accept other cultures, and embrace other points of view.